SmartlyDressedGames/Unturned-Docs/servers/server-hosting.rst

 All multiplayer servers are hosted using the Unturned Dedicated Server tool (sometimes abbreviated to U3DS).
 This tool can either be installed and updated using Valve's `SteamCMD <https://developer.valvesoftware.com/wiki/SteamCMD>`_ tool, or (not recommended) managed through your Steam Library.
 Using SteamCMD is ideal and has several benefits, but is not strictly necessary.
 If you are not using SteamCMD, some of the documentation may not apply to you.

+Dedicated servers can be hosted on Windows and Linux operating systems.
+There is no support for hosting servers on macOS.

 **Multiplatform:**

 - :ref:`How to Install Server using SteamCMD <doc_server_hosting:install_with_steamcmd>`